mooreds/docs-1/get-started/quickstart.md

 Create a new JavaScript operation that you'll use to specify calendar start and end time.
 In the operation properties, name the operation `get_day_start_end`.

-You can use the `api.run` command to call Google Calendar to get the calendar timezone, and you can access the configured `calendar_id` through the `user_setting` API.
+You can use the `api.run` command to call Google Calendar to get the calendar timezone, and you can access the configured `calendar_id` using`user_setting.get('calendar_id')`.
 Paste this code into the new operation:

 ```javascript
 (params) => {